-The X10DRi/X10DRi-T supports up to 1 TB of ECC LRDIMM or ECC RDIMM DDR4-2400/2133/1866/1600 memory.
-Use memory modules of the same type and speed.
-See the following tables for memory installation.
-Please refer to the Supermicro website for possible updates to supported memory.
+The X10DRi-T4+ supports up to 3 TB of Load Reduced (LRDIMM) or 1.5 TB of Registered (RDIMM) ECC DDR4-2400/2133/1866/1600 memory.
+For best performance, install pairs of memory modules of the same type and speed.
+Please refer to our website for any updates to supported memory.
+All channels will run at the fastest common frequency.